-8.6 Homes England recently acquired the 3.06ha. former Ceramtec factory site in Colyton.
-Given its scale and location, the redevelopment of the Ceramtec site has the potential to fulfil the short-to medium-term need for affordable housing and provide sufficient open market housing to satisfy the local housing demands in the Parish as well as provide for small scale business development.
+8.6 Homes England acquired the 3.06ha. former Ceramtec factory site in Colyton in 2017.
+Given its scale and location, the redevelopment of the Ceramtec site has the potential to fulfil the short- to medium-term need for affordable housing and provide sufficient open market housing to satisfy the local housing demands in the Parish as well as provide for small scale business development.
+The last Housing Needs Assessment for the Parish took place in 2017.
+Its findings were soon out of date.
+Housing needs change regularly.
+To accompany all major housing development proposals an up-to-date assessment of local housing needs should be made.